alanlivio/bash-helpers/README.md

   source ~/.bashrc
   ```

-* To enable helpers in powershell (Windows), the shell-helpers can be used as a [PowerShell Profile](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_profiles?view=powershell-7).

-To do that, fetch helpers.ps1 and import it as powershell module:
+To enable helpers in powershell (Windows), the shell-helpers can be used as a [PowerShell Profile](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_profiles?view=powershell-7).
+To do that, run the followings commands for fetch helpers.ps1 and import it as powershell module:

 ``` powershell
   mkdir ~/.helpers/;`